signal599/haminfo-cli/README.md

-# haminfo-cli

-The CLI commands for file imports etc for the ham map project.

-This is a WIP conversion from Drupal to Node.js and TypeScript.
+# Amateur Radio License map #

+This is the back end of the site at [https://haminfo.tetranz.com/map](https://haminfo.tetranz.com/map).